North Dakota Ghost Stories

 She stuck out her hand to see if whatever the camera was picking up would react to it.
 To our bewilderment, the tiny stick figure lifted its hand as well and touched hers.
 Just like a little kid wanting to hold their mother’s hand.

 There are loads of stories of downtown Minot being haunted.
-Probably because when this town was still young, it was known as “Little Chicago” because of the crime here.
+Probably because when this town was young, it was known as “Little Chicago” because of the crime.
 Drugs, gangs and violence led to a lot of people just disappearing without a trace.

 I had my own creepy experiences around town as I toured buildings for the Urban Winery location.
 I wasn’t surprised they drifted into my business as well.

 I started remodeling right away, so obviously there were a lot of late nights when I was there all by myself.
-It was small thing at first, like suddenly feeling overwhelmed with this feeling of being watched or doors opening and closing of their own accord., but nothing too bad.
+It was small things at first, like suddenly feeling overwhelmed by the feeling of being watched or doors opening and closing of their own accord, but nothing too bad.
 Trying to be a responsible business owner, I eventually put up security cameras that would send me phone alerts when they detected movement.
 That’s when things started getting a little … eerie.